U.S. regulator tells air passengers not to turn on Galaxy Note 7 phones

 "Although Samsung is the most recent company advising of faulty devices, others have issued similar recalls and warnings regarding lithium batteries in laptops over the last 12 months, so the industry is familiar with and equipped to manage such situations," the IATA said.

-Australian airlines Qantas, Jetstar and Virgin Australia have banned passengers from using or charging the Galaxy Note 7 during flights over fire concerns.

-Although customers will still be able to bring the phones on flights on the Australian carriers, the ban extends to the phones being plugged into flight entertainment systems where USB ports are available.

-(Reporting by Eric Beech; Additional reporting by Jeffrey Dastin in New York and David Shepardson; Editing by Tom Brown and Andrew Hay)
+Reporting by Eric Beech in WASHINGTON and Tom Westbrook in SYDNEY; Additional reporting by Jeffrey Dastin and David Shepardson; Editing by Tom Brown and Andrew Hay